angstromctf/djangoctf/README.md

 * Forensics
 * Master challenges

-Using this platform, participants will login, read and answer challenges, and receive updates.
+Using this platform, participants will login, read and answer challenges, learn about cybersecurity, and receive updates.
 Participants can create and join teams to solve challenges together.
 The platform is designed to be extensible and re-usable for other CTFs and competitions.
 If you make something cool with djangoctf, be sure to let us know!
 For installation instructions, see the Wiki.

 This platform is actively maintained by Noah Singer (singerng@gmail.com), as well as other members of the project, including Anthony Li (tongning05@gmail.com), Theo Tosini (theo.tosini@gmail.com) and Chris Wang (kisa.ayano@icloud.com).
 The djangoctf and angstromCTF projects are based out of Montgomery Blair High School in Silver Spring, Maryland, USA.